eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 + When an error is caught (and handled), the *unwind_protect_cleanup* block is executed before the program/script is terminated.
+	- The remainder of the program, after the *unwind_protect_cleanup* block would not be executed.
 + Only errors are handled with *unwind_protect*.

 ###	*try-catch-block* Technique